victronenergy/evcc-venusos-installer/README.md

 ### How do I change the evcc version?

-Open the `./evcc/version` file and change it to the preferred version, then follow the installation instructions above.
+Open the `./evcc/version` file and change it to the preferred version, then build and install again